 Hire Only Web Designers With a Website

-Published on March 6, 2007 (↻ February 5, 2024), filed under and (RSS feed).
+Published on March 6, 2007 (↻ February 5, 2024), filed under and (RSS feed for all categories).

 This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.

-…is a good rule of thumb when you need a web designer or developer.
+is a good rule of thumb when you need a web designer or developer.

 Though it’s not necessarily the most important criterion, the benefits are obvious.
 Web designers who also own websites are more likely to be close to the medium, to possess enthusiasm, and to have experience around all the other issues and challenges that websites bring with.
 They’ll more likely have a basic understanding of processes, of customer and business needs, and of what makes a website more successful since website maintenance is exactly about that.